 by Deb Matthews

 Welcome!
 Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is from the seventies, about how the Lord helped me over shyness.
+This is from the seventies, about how the Lord helped me overcome shyness.

 God's Cure for Shyness

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved

 Sometimes God answers prayer in ways we least expect.
 Back in the seventies, I was so shy, it was an effort to really get out and speak to anyone.
 In Civil Air Patrol, it was different.
 Wearing the uniform gave me a certain 'belonging' and authority to do my job, but when it came to meeting people outside of C.A.P. (pronounced see-ay-pee), I just froze up.